-Mail Address: 111 STATE HOUSE STATION, AUGUSTA, ME 04333-0111 FAX: (207) 287-4370

-Established: 2008 Telephone: (207) 287-4360 Reference: Policy Area: 06 Umbrella: 94 Unit: 644 Citation: T0034A M.R.S.A., Sect.: 00001801
+Mail Address: 111 STATE HOUSE STATION, AUGUSTA, ME 04333-0111 FAX: (207) 287-4370 Established: 2008 Telephone: (207) 287-4405 Reference: Policy Area: 06 Umbrella: 94 Unit: 644 Citation: T0034A M.R.S.A., Sect.: 00001801 Average Counts-All Positions: 2.000 Legislative Count: 2.00

-The purpose of the State Board of Corrections is to develop and implement a coordinated correctional system that demonstrates sound fiscal management, achieves efficiencies, reduces recidivism and ensures the safety and security of correctional staff, inmates, visitors, volunteers and surrounding communities.
+The purpose of the State Board of Corrections is to develop and implement a coordinated a statewide (State and County) correctional system that demonstrates sound fiscal management, achieves efficiencies, reduces recidivism and ensures the safety and security of correctional staff, inmates, visitors, volunteers and surrounding communities.

-The Board consists of nine members who are appointed by the Governor.
+The Board consists of five members who are appointed by the Governor.
 Each appointment is subject to review by the joint standing committee of the Legislature having jurisdiction over criminal justice and public safety matters and to confirmation by the Senate, except the two members that represent the executive branch.